vwood/vwood.github.com/_posts/2012-5-2-dot-emacs.md

 I suggest any extra local configuration be loaded at the end of the init.el file, and that it be placed in a subdirectory of the .emacs.d/ directory.
 At the end of init.el you can `(load "~/.emacs.d/local/init.el")` to load it.

+You'll also want to ignore *.elc files in a .gitignore file.

 Packages
 --------
 I do suggest that any packages not be stored in the actual repository.
 You can add them as Git submodules (essentially a link to another repository), but that means you have to handle installation and they have to be in a Git repository.